 It’s a good idea to keep it modest when it comes to the number of shares you purchase in penny stocks.
 Many new investors get greedy and drop as much as they can on penny stocks with the belief that they stand to make that much more in return.

+For the amount of money that you’re investing into a penny stock, you don’t want to pay typical broker fees or it may not be worth it.
 Working with the right broker will help you avoid excessive fees.
-Some brokers require you pay large surcharges to acquire penny stocks if the share price falls below a certain level.
+Some brokers require you to pay large surcharges to acquire penny stocks if the share price falls below a certain level.
 Others can also impose hefty fees based on the number of shares you trade.

-Penny stocks involve plenty of risk: They sell low for a reason, and some promoters may over-promise and under-deliver on returns.
+Penny stocks get a lot of attention but they involve plenty of risks that you should be aware of before pulling the trigger.
+They sell low for a reason, and some promoters may over-promise and under-deliver on returns.
 So do your homework, and make sure you’re prepared.
 Invest in companies that have a substantial amount of evidence ready to back up their potential for growth.
 And don’t forget to diversify your portfolio and take every step you can to protect against potential difficulties.

 Tips on Investing in Penny Stocks

-- Because of the deep pitfalls you may encounter when investing in penny stocks, you may want to work with a financial advisor to guide you through the process.
-SmartAsset’s free tool can match you with advisors in your area based on your financial needs.
-Get started now.
+- Because of the deep pitfalls, you may encounter when investing in penny stocks, you may want to work with a financial advisor to guide you through the process.
+SmartAsset’s free tool matches you with up to three financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 - If you’re investing in penny stocks, you should do it with your discretionary income.
 Don’t take on the risk by digging into emergency funds, retirement savings or other crucial sources of funds.